 Idea Pins hook people in with immersive, multi-page stories.
 They’re inspiring, engaging and drive meaningful business results.
 In fact, people who interact with Idea Pins have a higher conversion rate than other people on Pinterest.3

-Soon, you’ll be able to turn Idea Pins into Idea ads, helping you reach eager audiences looking for their next idea to try.
-We’re also adding new ways to monetize your partnerships with creators, through the paid partnership tool.
-Already, creators can tag your products in their Idea Pins, and disclose a paid partnership.
+Soon, you’ll be able to turn Idea Pins into Idea ads, helping you to reach eager audiences looking for their next idea to try.
+We’re also adding new ways to monetise your partnerships with creators through the paid partnership tool.
+Creators can already tag your products in their Idea Pins, and disclose a paid partnership.
 Starting later this year, you’ll be able to promote those Pins as Idea ads to celebrate the partnership with a wider audience.

 At Pinterest Presents, we shared the highlights from Pinterest Predicts, our annual not-yet-trending report that shares surprising predictions for the year ahead.
 We also shared exciting updates to the Pinterest trends tool.
-The tool is already available for businesses in the US, Canada and the UK, offering unprecedented access to Pinterest’s unique insights.
-Coming this summer, businesses in these markets will see new features like real time search data, more trend types, more granular audience tools and personalized trend recommendations for your business4.
+It's already available for businesses in the US, Canada and the UK, offering unprecedented access to Pinterest’s unique insights.
+Coming this summer, businesses in these markets will see new features such as real-time search data, more trend types, more granular audience tools and personalised trend recommendations for your business4.
 And later this year, we’ll launch the tool to additional countries all over the world.

-That means that inspirational environments like Pinterest drive meaningful results.
+This means that inspirational environments like Pinterest drive meaningful results.
 People might not come to Pinterest knowing exactly what they’re looking for, but they get inspired and make decisions while they’re there.
 The proof’s in the data.
-97% of the top searches on Pinterest are unbranded.5 But even though people start undecided, they leave Pinterest with a decision in mind.
-That’s why Pinterest drives 10x higher branded searches off platform, compared to others.6 It takes people from inspiration, to realization.
+97% of the top searches on Pinterest are unbranded.5 But even though people start out undecided, they leave Pinterest with a decision in mind.
+That’s why Pinterest drives 10x higher branded searches than others.6 It takes people from inspiration, to realisation.

 People are seeking your inspiration.
 They want to find it on Pinterest.
 And when they do, they’re ready to act on your ideas.